STATE BOARD OF EDUCATION APPLICATION 2026

 The application information stated that "serving on the State Board of Education is equivalent to having a part-time job”...
 Does this mean there will be compensation?

-Students may receive up to a $100 per day stipend and travel reimbursement during official Board meetings or perform other duties approved by the Board Chair.
+Students may receive up to a $ 100-per-day stipend and travel reimbursement during official Board meetings or for other duties approved by the Board Chair.

-How will the student representative get to SBE meetings, and who pays for that?
+How will the student representative get to SBE meetings, and who will pay for it?

 The agency covers travel costs.
 Depending on your location, you may drive with another board member; if you can, and your parents allow it, you may drive yourself; some members fly as well, depending on where they live and the meeting location.